 Charging by the hour could mean that the client tries to squeeze extra scope inside of the project to try to make you work faster and there’s all this pressure to do the work because the client’s only paying for five hours and it’s got to get done in five hours.

-If we want to price our creative services with confidence while offering our clients great value on our services, pricing by the hour does not achieve that.
+If you want to price our creative services with confidence while offering your clients great value on your services, pricing by the hour does not achieve that.

 Instead, charging by the project would give you no pressure in terms of time constraints.
 It would set you up for being able to do a much better job for the client and have a much better and more fulfilling experience as the creative service provider.

-A Successful Example of Billing by the Project
+A Successful Example of Pricing by the Project

 For example, in my Business Accelerator Mastermind group this morning, when one of the designers said that she quoted a job to do some Photoshop work on some images, she quoted based on the whole project.